apache/skywalking/docs/en/setup/backend/grpc-security.md

     authentication: ${SW_AUTHENTICATION:""}
 ```

-You still use this [script](../../../../tools/TLS/tls_key_generate.sh) to generate CA certificate and the private keys of server side(for OAP Server) and Client side(for Agent/Satellite).
+You can still use this [script](../../../../tools/TLS/tls_key_generate.sh) to generate CA certificate and the key files of server-side(for OAP Server) and client-side(for Agent/Satellite).
-You have to notice the private keys, including server and client-side, are from the same CA certification.
+You have to notice the keys, including server and client-side, are from the same CA certificate.